namoscato/angular-jasmine-boilerplate/README.md

 ## Text Editor Packages

-This utility is also available for [Sublime Text](https://github.com/namoscato/angular-jasmine-boilerplate-sublime).
+This utility is also available for [Sublime Text](https://github.com/namoscato/angular-jasmine-boilerplate-sublime) and [Atom](https://github.com/namoscato/angular-jasmine-boilerplate-atom).

 ## Supports